-On the whole the level of the test was moderate to tough.
-The test contained many moderate and difficult questions and hence the important factor was selection of right questions.
-Reasoning section in this paper was comparatively difficult than the Quant section.
-Verbal section was easy to moderate as regards level of difficulty.
-Instead of 5 RC passages, there were 3 passages comprising 15 questions and the non- RC questions including TITA questions were 7 in number.
+On the whole the level of the test was easy to moderate.
+The test contained many moderate and difficult questions and hence the important factor was selection of appropriate questions to attempt.
+The difficulty level of both DI was easiest of all previous mocks.
+One peculiar thing in this paper was that there were clusters of easy, medium and difficult questions, so one had to skip the difficult cluster and to move to easy cluster quickly.
+Verbal section was moderate in terms of difficulty level.
 The key to getting a good percentile was time management and selection of questions.